afragen/git-updater-pro/README.md

 ## Description

 This is a Git Updater add-on plugin.
-It allows for updates, remote installation of plugins or themes, etc.
+It allows for updates, branch switching, remote installation of plugins or themes, etc. It also unlocks the  REST API and WP-CLI features.

 ### API plugins